 Each day of Passiontide is a distinct day with its own propers (like every day in Lent).
 They are called Monday, Tuesday, Wednesday, and Thursday of Passion Week.
 Friday is known as "St. Mary in Passiontide."
-In some other countries it has other names as well: Our Lady of Sorrows, Friday of Sorrows, Our Lady in Passiontide, &c.
-On this day the Stabat Mater, or "Sorrowful Mother" is the Sequence for the Gospel.
+In some other countries, it has other names as well: Our Lady of Sorrows, Friday of Sorrows, Our Lady in Passiontide, &c.
+On this day the Stabat Mater, or "Sorrowful Mother" is the Sequence for the Gospel (it's that long chant before the Gospel, like the ones you hear at Christmas, Easter, & Whitsunday).
 You may recognize this tune from the Stations of the Cross, "At the cross her station keeping // sat the mournful mother weeping..."
 This day commemorates the sorrow of Mary at watching her son die upon the cross.

-The Friday of Passiontide, St. Mary in Passiontide commemorates the fulfilling of the prophecy told to St. Mary by St. Simeon.
+The Friday of Passiontide, St. Mary in Passiontide commemorates the fulfillment of the prophecy told to St. Mary by St. Simeon.
 Mary brought the Christ child to the Temple to be purified.
-Simeon, upon seeing the infant, declares, "Lord now lettest thou thy servant depart in peace," which essentially declares that he was awaited the coming of the Messiah, The Christ, the Anointed One or King of Israel, and having seen him, he can now die in peace.
-We sing Simeon's Song (Nunc Dimittis) at Evening Prayer ever night.
-After this he tells Mary that "a sword shall pierce your own heart as well."
-This sword pierced her heart in the form of grief at seeing her crucified son, and holding his dead body after it descended from the cross.
+Simeon, upon seeing the infant, declares, "Lord now lettest thou thy servant depart in peace," which essentially declares that he awaited the coming of the Messiah, The Christ, the Anointed One or King of Israel, and having seen him, he can now die in peace.
+We sing Simeon's Song (Nunc Dimittis) at Evening Prayer every night and/or at Compline from The Daily Office.
+After this, Simeon tells Mary that "a sword shall pierce your own heart as well."
+This sword pierced her heart in the form of grief at seeing her crucified son and holding his dead body after it descended from the cross.
 This day (today), we have compassion on our mother, for her love was to give up her son for the redemption of the world.